Design aerostatic bearing rotor systems with evidence-gated decisions.

 • Constraint logic + heuristics (engineering moat)

-• Validation baselines + datasets (trust moat)
+• Validation registry + method-chain anchors (trust moat)

 • Templates + reports that lock workflows in teams (switching cost)